AlacrisIO/alacrity/examples/rps-demo/README.md

 To install the Javascript dependencies for the test suite, type: `make npm_install`

 To run the tests (TBD), type: `make test`

+To watch what the tests send on the wire, type in another terminal:
+`tcpdump -i lo -nn -s0 -A -w test.cap -v tcp port 8545` and interrupt with Ctrl-C when you're done.